golioth/docs/docs/getting-started/1-console/4-authorize-devices.md

 title: Authorize Devices
 ---

-To connect to the Golioth Cloud, we need to create a credentials for the newly created device.
+To connect to the Golioth Cloud, we need to create credentials for the newly created device.

-Open the device details screen can by first selecting the Management&rarr;Devices option from the left sidebar.
+Open the device details screen by first selecting the Management&rarr;Devices option from the left sidebar.
 This will bring up a list of all of your devices.
 In the Action column, click the sliders icon for your device.

 ### Adding Device Credentials